dev-yugantar/dev-yugantar/README.md

 ### Glad to see you here! 🤩

 I'm a Computer Science & Engineering graduate 🎓 from IIT Roorkee 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
-I'm currently into Web Applications & Backend development:Java: and working on my DSA Skills 🤓.
+I'm currently into Web Applications & Backend development and working on my DSA Skills 🤓.

 ### More about me...